-Consultant (financial, firearms, set safety, engineering, so many!), real estate agent, photographer, editor (good editors are desperately needed, and will pay well!), Intimacy coordinator for film/tv, acting teacher/coach, website creator, PR/Marketing, social media manager, any work-from-home jobs.
+Consultant (financial, firearms, set safety, engineering, so many!), real estate agent, photographer, editor (good editors are desperately needed, and will pay well!), Intimacy coordinator for film/tv, acting teacher/coach, website creator, PR/Marketing, social media manager (i would love for someone to do this for me), any work-from-home jobs.
 There are tons of options, so think outside of the box, and get to work.
-Multiple streams of income are readily available and waiting for you to grab hold and Make.
-It.
-Work.
+Multiple streams of income are readily available and waiting for you to grab hold and

 Having multiple streams of income means you are SMART.
 This is true for all careers.